Gosford

 6. Café crawl Gosford’s coffee culture

 The Good Bits Co beside Kibble Park couldn’t get more central.
 With South End Social serving batch brew and Legend Coffee & Culture roasting its ‘Gossy’ espresso blend, you’re spoilt for choice when meeting a mate, making your way to the train station, or seeking a quality pick-me-up on your lunch break.
-Tucked away in the laneways of East Gosford, is Laneway and Co and with its arty interior it's a place where creativity and coffee collide.
+Tucked away in the laneways of East Gosford, is Gos'Sip Lane Cafe and with its trendy interior it's a place where creativity and coffee collide.
 Stop in or grab a take away but one things for sure, you'll leave with a spring in your step!

 Image with caption